Appealing a Decision

 - academic progress and GPA requirements

 - final approvals from the Committee on Academic Standing to study off campus in the final semester

-- Students who take a full load of 15 to 18 credits generally integrate better into the program, and a full load takes fullest advantage of what Grinnell hopes a student will get out of the program when the student is approved for it by the College.
+- Students who take a load of 15 to 18 credits generally integrate better into the program, and can take full advantage of what Grinnell hopes a student will get out of the program when the student is approved for it by the College.

 - As a condition of a student’s eligibility and approval for an off-campus program, students are expected to either study the language of the host country or take courses taught in the language of the host country, if offered by the program and not the student’s native language.
 This standard applies whether or not language study is required by the program.
 Students are also expected to take advantage of at least one course that helps them learn more about the host culture and country.